MartinHH/lkdoko/README.md

 lkdoko is a simple server-/client-implementation of the popular (mainly in Germany) card game [Doppelkopf](https://en.wikipedia.org/wiki/Doppelkopf).

-It uses akka-http for the server and scala.js for the client.
+It uses pekko-http for the server and scala.js for the client.

 ## Why?